ansible-community/ansible-build-data/docs/automated-process.md

 Note that most of the following items cannot be done by yourself, but need someone from the Ansible community team to assign them to you.
 You need to earn some trust first before this will happen.

 - Become a member of the [ansible-build-data](https://github.com/ansible-community/ansible-build-data) repo.
 - Become member of the [Ansible Release Management working group](https://github.com/orgs/ansible-community/teams/release-management-wg/).
+For making the announcements relating to releases, please open your Matrix client and send the message to:
+  - #release-management:ansible.com
+  - #community:ansible.com
+  - #packaging:ansible.com
+  - #social:ansible.com (mention @newsbot)
-- Join [Release Management Working Group in [Ansible Forum](https://forum.ansible.com/g/release-managers) and [Matrix](#release-management:ansible.com).
-For making the announcements relating to releases one needs to be a member of the Release Management Working Group in Forum.
+- Join Release Management Working Group in [Ansible Forum](https://forum.ansible.com/g/release-managers).

 ### Read about the following